-Balderdash.
-There is so much misinformation floating around about the AR-15, it’s difficult to dispel it all here.
-Let’s start with the most common — its name.
-Contrary to what many think, the “AR” does not stand for “Assault Rifle.”
+Contrary to what many think, the “AR” in AR-15 does not stand for “Assault Rifle.”
 Neither does it stand for “Automatic Rearming,” “Armed Retiree” or even “Auntie Ruth.”
-It simply stands for ArmaLite Rifle 15 — the company from which it was born -— and is how this arms manufacturer named its products.
+It simply stands for ArmaLite Rifle 15, the company from which it was born.
+It’s how this arms manufacturer named its products.
 In fact, there have been several AR rifles, including the AR-1, AR-5, AR-7, AR-10, AR-16 and AR-17.

 It almost didn’t happen

 Given the design’s popularity today, it’s hard to imagine that the original AR-15 could have easily failed.
 In 1957, ArmaLite had rushed a prototype of an earlier, larger version — the AR-10, a 7.62×57 battle rifle — to the U.S. Army, hoping to secure a major contract.
 However, during torture testing at Springfield Armory, the barrel of this early AR-10 split open.
 Army weapons designers, already in development of and lobbying for their own new rifle, the M-14, jumped at the chance to downplay this new rival as a viable alternative.
 And so ArmaLite — then a division of the Fairchild Engine and Airplane Corporation — went back to work, with legendary gun designer Eugene Stoner, a former Marine, leading a team to design a scaled-down version of the rifle.